BeycanPress/cryptopay-lite/readme.txt

 **Nonsense that CryptoPay doesn't have:**

+* No KYC
+    * You don't need to provide any documents to start receiving payments.
+* No commission
+    * We don't charge any commission (%0 fees).
+Because we only charge per license.
+* No withdrawal limit
+    * All payments are made directly to your wallet, so you don't have to wait to get your money.
 * No 3rd party service
     * You can start getting paid as soon as you install the plugin without having any 3rd party services to start with.
-* No withdrawal limit, fee, date
-    * As it is completely peer to peer, customers pay directly to your wallet
-* No 1-2 business days and weekend nonsense
-    * There is no need to wait for weeks or wait to get paid as in the classic financing process
-* No touching your money for to get commission
-    * Because we only charge per license

 Are you ready to speed up the process of receiving WooCommerce crypto payments on WordPress with CryptoPay?